AbhijeetDone/fifa_19_players_analysis_with_SQL/README.md

 	COUNT(*) DESC;
 ```

 Q3.
-Average age,overall score,height and weight of players of each country
+Average age,overall score,height and weight of players of each country.
 --
 In a game like football physical strength helds vital importance. this question helps to average physical strength of the players of each nation.